ntroduction: Why Your Generic Gmail Address is Costing You Clients

 Problem 2: Mobile Sync Meltdowns

 Symptoms: Emails won’t load on your phone?
 Sync failures are frustrating but fixable.
+Step-by-Step Fix:

 Test Your Connection: Switch from Wi-Fi to cellular data (or vice versa).